Cimorexave/sr-smiles/README.md

 Note: This repository is not yet public and not yet on PyPI, hence the installation is not yet possible via pip.
 [WIP]

-# SR-SMILES
+# Superimposed Reaction (SR) SMILES

 <!-- TODO: Add a banner -->

-**SR-SMILES** is a Python library for transforming reaction SMILES into a more compact and change-aware representation called **Superimposed Reaction(SR) SMILES**.
+**SR-SMILES** is a Python library for transforming reaction SMILES into a more compact and change-aware representation called **Superimposed Reaction (SR) SMILES**.
 This representation explicitly encodes changes in chemical reactions, making it suitable for machine learning and data-driven applications.

 ---